slpatrycja/pilot-excercise/README.md

 When using this pattern we should remember that the consumers should be idempotent when consuming the same message multiple times.

-2. Validate inclusion of currency in the list of accepted currencies.
+2. Validate inclusion of currency in the list of accepted currencies on the database level.

 Currently in the UI we can choose one from four currencies: USD, EUR, PLN and GBP.
-This, however, is not validated in the backend.
-We would need database and rails validations to ensure consistency of data.
+This, however, is only validated by Rails, not on the database level.
+We would need database validations as well to ensure consistency of data.

 3. State machine like ([AASM](https://github.com/aasm/aasm)) to control the state transition of a payment request.